hohkfuyuhi/hohkfuyuhi.github.io/README.md

 # portfolio patch notes
 _____
+**VER 0.7.3 | 08/01/20**
+- *bugfixes*
+  1. fixed a bug where certain elements appeared off screen
+  2. fixed a bug where animations were not playing properly
+  3. fixed a bug where fonts were not preloading
+- *changes*
+  1. gooey menu and mobile navigation have been placed higher on the screen
+  2. gooey menu has been enlarged
+- *quality of life*
+  1. cleaned up css precedence
+  2. cleaned up css specificity
+  3. cleaned up font sizes across all viewports
+_____
 **VER 0.7.2 | 06/01/20**
 - *bugfixes*
   1. fixed a bug where certain translations do not appear or disappear after changing languages